atelierdumobile/appdeploy/README.md

 ============

 AppBuilder is the fastest way to deploy your mobile app on any server from your Mac.
-Currently used in my toolchain in my production environment with a Jenkins and taking an ipa from gym.
+Currently used in our toolchain in production environment with a Jenkins providing an ipa build with fastlane/gym.

 ## Features
 - [x] Get quick info on your iOS and android App (support of .xcarchive, .ipa and .apk archive)
 - [x] iOS: Get fast access to your app ressource, and plist info
 - [x] iOS: Get notified when you did a build and allow to handle it